tvelliott/charon/README.md

 like a better approach for the AGC would be to use a custom AGC setup to handle the specific waveforms being utilized.
 The Pluto AGC is quite complex (in a good way).
-Once this gets sorted out, that should free up some more cpu cycles for getting other things down.
+Once this gets sorted out, that should free up some more cpu cycles for getting other things done.
 <BR>
 <BR>
 Make sure the "fw_setenv maxcpus" environment variable is set.
 The charon